 The groups meet twice a week with 2 lessons each time.
 Groups meet either Monday + Wednesday or Tuesday + Thursday.
-There are groups in the late afternoon (4-6pm) and in the evening (6-8pm).
 The intensive course in August runs for four weeks, with three lessons a day, five days a week.

 Is the attendance obligatory?